The Most Expensive States to Own a Car in 2026

 Advertising & Editorial Disclosure

-Car ownership remains one of America's largest household expenses.
-We ranked all 50 states by total annual car ownership costs from four recurring expenses: vehicle registration fees, auto insurance premiums, fuel costs and maintenance and repairs.
-Our research shows stark differences where your state alone can mean paying more than double for the same vehicle.
-The national median across all states is $4,003 annually for these four recurring expenses.
+We ranked all 50 states by total annual car ownership costs across four expense categories: vehicle registration fees, auto insurance premiums, fuel costs and maintenance and repairs.
+The national median across all states is $4,003.

 Key Numbers at a Glance